Convolutio/MuppetsBot/README.md

 ## Config

+Your bot must have the following scopes in the guild :

+- `bot`, with the permissions below :
+  - Manage Webhooks
+  - Send Messages
+- `application.commands`

 First and foremost, run `npm install` in the repository's root directory.

 You must create in the repository's root directory a `config.json` file following this schema: